DerekCresswell/GameDesign11/2 Dice Game/5 Loops.md

 1. Make a loop that prints only even numbers, then make it print only odd numbers.

 1. Try putting a loop inside of another loop and figure out how it prints out some numbers.

+1. Print out a mathematical sequence of numbers.
+Exponential, the Fibonacci sequence, mulitples of x, or factorials perhaps.